nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another computer?

-**A**: We recommend you to transfer the entire folder containing plan.jar and the `data` directory.
+**A**: We recommend you to transfer the entire folder containing `CS2113T-W12-4 Plan&Score.jar` and the `data` directory.
 Then, follow instructions given in our `Quick Start` section to set up Plan&Score.

 ## Troubleshooting